leoming/rust_crates/README.md

 add some context that seems meaningful to your package's name, or do that to the conflicting package.

-### `vendor.py` is talking about CRAB audits

-Google has go/rust-crab, which is an attempt to centralize the results of reviewing various crates.
-For adding new crates, CRAB audits should ideally be conducted.
-The `crab/crab-template.toml` file should provide guidance on what to look for, and how to conduct a review.

-For crates which are migrated as part of `dev-rust/` migrations, CRAB audits _can_ be conducted, or we can choose to mark the to-be-reviewed crates as legacy. gbiv@ can help with marking crates as legacy.
-FIXME(b/240953811): Legacy crates should be minimized.
-Remove the above when appropriate.

 # Splitting Patches

 Due to the nature of `rust_crates`, patches can get massive (tens-hundreds of